 Gilead may terminate the Gilead Collaboration Agreement for convenience by giving a 90-day prior written notice to the Company at any time after the effective date of the agreement.
 Unless terminated early, the agreement has a term that ends upon the expiration of the royalty term, or, if the Option is not exercised, by the end of the Option term.
 The Gilead Collaboration Agreement may be terminated for cause by either party based on an uncured material breach by the other party, insolvency of the other party, or patent challenge.
 Upon early termination, all ongoing activities under the agreement and all mutual collaboration, development and commercialization licenses and sublicenses will terminate.
 The licenses granted by the Company to Gilead under the licensed intellectual property will remain in effect in accordance with their respective terms.
 Additionally, if terminated early by Gilead for convenience or by the Company for material breach or insolvency, all of Gilead's payment obligations for reimbursable costs or for future milestone and royalty payments remain.
-If terminated early by Gilead for the remainder of the agreement term.
+If terminated early by Gilead for material breach or insolvency, all of Gilead's unaccrued payment obligations related to future milestone and royalty payments will be reduced by 50% for the remainder of the agreement term.
 Furthermore, Gilead may terminate the Gilead Supply Agreement without cause by giving six months prior written notice and may terminate any active orders with 60-day notice without terminating the agreement, and either party may terminate based on an uncured material breach, insolvency of the other party, or in the event that the Gilead Collaboration Agreement is terminated.
 Upon termination, the Company will deliver all supply products that have been produced and destroy, reimburse or deliver materials that Gilead has reimbursed, and Gilead must pay for any manufacturing costs that the Company has actually incurred or committed to pay, including any cancellation costs owed to subcontractors.